-The zeros of f(x) are -3 and $\pm \frac{i\sqrt{3}}{3}$ .
+The zeros of f(x) are -3 and $\pm \frac{i\sqrt{3}}{3}$.

 Look at the graph of the function f in Figure 2.
 Notice that, at x = -3, the graph crosses the x-axis, indicating an odd multiplicity (1) for the zero x = -3.
 Also note the presence of the two turning points.
-This means that, since there is a $3^{rd}$ degree polynomial, we are looking at the maximum number of turning points.
+This means that, since there is a 3rd degree polynomial, we are looking at the maximum number of turning points.
 So, the end behavior of increasing without bound to the right and decreasing without bound to the left will continue.
 Thus, all the x-intercepts for the function are shown.
 So either the multiplicity of x = -3 is 1 and there are two complex solutions, which is what we found, or the multiplicity at x = -3 is three.
 Either way, our result is correct.

-Find the zeros of $f(x) = 2x^3 + 5x^2 - 11x + 4$ .
-TRY IT
+TRY IT #5 Find the zeros of $f(x) = 2x^3 + 5x^2 - 11x + 4$.

-Using the Linear Factorization Theorem to Find Polynomials with Given Zeros

-A vital implication of the Fundamental Theorem of Algebra, as we stated above, is that a polynomial function of degree nwill have n zeros in the set of complex numbers, if we allow for multiplicities.
+Using the Linear Factorization Theorem to Find Polynomials with Given Zeros will have n zeros in the set of complex numbers, if we allow for multiplicities.
 This means that we can factor the polynomial function into n factors.
 The Linear Factorization Theorem tells us that a polynomial function will have the same number of factors as its degree, and that each factor will be in the form (x - c), where c is a complex number.